madebr/OpenGTA/readme.txt

 The distributed win32 binaries are created with a cross-compiler.

-The file doc/compiling.txt in the source code release contains information on the build process.
+The file doc/compiling.txt in the source code release contains more information about the build process.

 = Installing the data-files =